HyagoOliveira/LuaGameScripts/README.md

     2. `Mega Man X4 (USA)`, `Mega Man X5 (USA)` or `Mega Man X6 (USA)` for the PSOne.
 2. Go to Tools > Lua Console;
 3. Click on Scripts > Open Script;
-4. Go to the folder where you pasted the scripts from this repo and select:
+4. Go to the `/Lua` folder and select:
     1. `/Lua/SNES/MegaMan/MegaManX.lua` for Mega Man X, X2 or X3;
     2. `/Lua/PSX/MegaMan/MegaManX.lua` for Mega Man X4, X5 or X6;
 5. A successfully message will be outputted.